zalando/ghe-backup/README.md

 ## EBS volume for backup data
 Backup data shall be saved on an EBS volume to persist them even if the backup instance goes down.
-You can create such an ebs volume as described in [senza's storage guild](https://docs.stups.io/en/latest/user-guide/storage.html) .
+Creation of such an ebs volume is described in [senza's storage guild](https://docs.stups.io/en/latest/user-guide/storage.html) .
-Pls note: You need to format ( [ebs-using-volumes](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html) ) the EBS volume before you use it otherwise you may experience issues like:
+Pls note: You need to format ([ebs-using-volumes](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html)) the EBS volume before you use it, otherwise you may experience issues like:
 [_You must specify the file type_](https://forums.aws.amazon.com/thread.jspa?messageID=450413).

 ## Senza yaml file